paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-009-administration.md

 <a id="section-903"></a>
 ## § 903.
 Use of certain appropriated funds
-**(a)** Funds appropriated to or for the use of the Coast Guard for acquisition, construction, and improvement of facilities, for research, development, test, and evaluation; and for the alteration of bridges over the navigable waters shall remain available until expended.
+**(a)** Funds appropriated to or for the use of the Coast Guard for procurement, construction, and improvement of facilities and for research and development shall remain available until expended.

 **(b)** The Secretary may use any funds appropriated to or for the use of the Coast Guard for other construction purposes to restore, repair, or replace facilities that have been damaged or destroyed, including acquisition of sites.